 BEFORE YOU TRAVEL

-When travel advice changes and permits travel to The Gambia from the UK, it's important you read the government information relating to The Gambia in full, as you may need to carry out a COVID-19 test a few days before travel.
+It's important that you read the government information relating to The Gambia in full, as you currently need to carry out a COVID-19 test a few days before travel.
+From 15th December, there is also the opportunity to take a private test on your return to the UK in order to reduce the quarantine period if the result is negative.
 Please click here for the most up to date travel information.

 We always recommend that individuals get adequate travel insurance, and this is especially important this year due to the current situation.
 Please click here for details of insurers providing cover for COVID-19.